1. Security protective marking

 11. Operational time

 11.1.
-Duties deemed to be operational are, special events policing, response policing, parish and neighbourhood community policing, FCR duties, participation in Special Constabulary recruitment initiatives and assessment processes.
+Duties deemed to be operational are any operational policing duties and can include special events policing, response policing, parish and neighbourhood community policing, roads policing and marine unit duties and participation in Special Constabulary recruitment initiatives and assessment processes.

 11.2.
-Operational duties do not include, Officer Safety Training (refresher or otherwise) or other training events.
+Operational duties do not include, Officer Safety Training (refresher or otherwise) or other training events and duties at FCR as a Special Contstable.

 12. SAP recording